 - Dulled responses, such as no gag reflex (which prevents choking)

-If you suspect someone has alcohol poisoning, call 911 and get medical help immediately.
-Cold showers, hot coffee, or walking will NOT reverse the effects of alcohol overdose and could actually make things worse.
+Know the danger signals and, if you suspect that someone has an alcohol overdose, call 911 for help immediately.
+Do not wait for the person to have all the symptoms, and be aware that a person who has passed out can die.
+Don’t play doctor—cold showers, hot coffee, and walking do not reverse the effects of alcohol overdose and could actually make things worse.

 Teens drink for a variety of reasons.
 Some teens want to experience new things.
 Others feel pressured into drinking by peers.
 And some are looking for a way to cope with stress or other problems.
 Unfortunately, drinking will only make any problems a person has already worse, not better.